wraft/wraft/README.md

 </div>

 <p align="center">
-  The open-source Contract Lifecycle Management platform.
+  The open-source Document Lifecycle Management platform.
 </p>

 <div align="center">
   <img src="priv/static/images/screenshot01.png" alt="Wraft Cover" style="width: 70%;" />
 </div>

-# Wraft - Contract Lifecycle Management
+# Wraft - Document Lifecycle Management

-Wraft is a simple, yet powerful document generation app.
-Using Wraft Doc it is very easy to generate and manage documents.

-The aim of Wraft is to maintain a single source of truth for document generation.
+Wraft is an open-source content authoring platform that's helps businesses produce their most important set of documents.
+Wraft helps author structured business content.
+From official letters to contracts, and beyond.

+Our goal is to give people complete control over their most important documents, from drafting to collaborating and distributing.

+Wraft is built on top of open formats, using markdown and JSON.
+This means your content is always accessible and future-proof.

 ## Table of contents